 Our revenue is generated from providing transportation and related services to customers in accordance with the bill of lading ("BOL") contract, our general tariff provisions and contractual agreements.
 Generally, our performance obligations begin when we receive a BOL from a customer and are satisfied when we complete the delivery of a shipment and related services.
 We recognize revenue for our performance obligations under our customer contracts over time, as our customers receive the benefits of our services in accordance with Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC Topic 606").
 With respect to services not completed at the end of a reporting period, we use a percentage of completion method to allocate the appropriate revenue to each separate reporting period.
 Under this method, we develop a factor for each uncompleted shipment by dividing the actual number of days in transit at the end of a reporting period by that shipment's standard delivery time schedule.
 This factor is applied to the total revenue for that shipment and revenue is allocated between reporting periods accordingly.
-A hypothetical change of 10% in our percentage of completion estimate would not have a material effect on our recorded revenue.
+Changes in economic conditions, customer creditworthiness, pricing arrangements and other factors may significantly impact revenue recognition estimates.